 The end semester examination of a course unit is comprised of theory examination or practical examination or both as specified by the relevant department.
-Thus, for a course unit which is comprised of both theory and practical papers at the end semester examination, the total marks (%) is calculated using an equation which is set according to credit ratio between the theory and practical components of the course unit.
-Based on the credit value, the duration of practical examination of a course unit varies from one to two hours and, for theory examination, it varies from one hour to three hours.
+Thus, for a course unit that is comprised of both theory and practical papers at the end semester examination, the total marks (%) is calculated using an equation that is set according to the credit ratio between the theory and practical components of the course unit.
+Based on the credit value, the duration of the practical examination of a course unit varies from one to two hours and, for theory examination, it varies from one hour to three hours.
+A student should sit for both T & P component of a course unit together in a summative assessment to complete the assessment of the unit.

-The theory examination is comprised of two or three sections; Section I, Section II/Section A, and Section III/Section B. Marks distribution among the sections, length & duration of the examination are based on the credit value of the course unit as detailed below.
+The theory examination is comprised of two or three sections; Section I, Section II/Section A, and Section III/Section B. Marks distribution among the sections, length and duration of the examination are based on the credit value of the course unit as detailed below.

-Section I is comprised of multiple choice questions
+Section I is comprised of multiple-choice questions